How to create offer letters for employees in Ireland [2024]

 • Vacation.
 Clearly state the amount of vacation time the employee can expect each year, especially if your company offers more than the legally required statutory entitlement of four weeks of paid annual leave.
 Include your organization’s policy for requesting time off from work and let the employee know how much advance notice they should be prepared to give.

 • Hours of work.
 Let the employee know their expected working hours and the company’s overtime policies.
-Under the Republic of Ireland’s labor laws, the average working week is 48 hours.
-This number can vary a little from week to week, but to be in compliance with Irish legal code, when the employee calculates how many hours they’ve worked each week over a set reference period, the average number must be 48.
+Under the Republic of Ireland’s labor laws, the standard working week is 39 hours.
+This number can vary a little from week to week, but to be in compliance with Irish legal code, when the employee calculates how many hours they’ve worked each week over a set reference period, the average must not exceed 48 hours per week.
 Additionally, all workers are entitled to extra pay if they work on Sundays.
-For more on working hours and overtime, read our guide to hiring in Ireland.

 • Sick leave.
 Irish employment law recently changed on the subject of employer-paid sick leave.
-As of January 1, 2023, all workers are entitled to 3 paid sick days per year, in accordance with the Sick Leave Act.
-This number will be increased to 5 days in January 2024, then 7 days in January 2025, until it reaches 10 days as of January 2026.
+As of January 1, 2024, all workers are entitled to five paid sick days per year, in accordance with the Sick Leave Act.
+This number will be increased to seven days in January 2025, until it reaches 10 days as of January 2026.
 If you’re offering more than the minimum amount, indicate your sick leave policy in the offer letter.
-Be sure to update any template offer letters to reflect the new laws.
+Be sure to update any offer letter templates to reflect the new laws.

 • Confidentiality.
 Include your company’s confidentiality and non-disclosure clauses in the offer letter.